MileHacker Logo

 This guide has detailed facts and practical advice.
 Use these details to tailor your trip.

 Explore cobblestone streets.
 Look up at towering castles.
 Walk along calm lake shores.
-Füssen has a blend of relaxation and activity.
-Its placement at the foot of the mountains makes it a spot for both quiet reflection and exhilarating pursuits.
+Füssen has a blend of relaxation and action.
+Its position at the foot of the mountains makes it a spot for both quiet reflection and exhilarating pursuits.

 Geographical Context